 This is a United States Government number issued to anyone for purposes of record-keeping for pay checks, bank records, and general identification.
 All students must have one.
 The International Student Advisor will assist new international students in obtaining the numbers at the beginning of each academic year.

-Several group meetings to discuss filing taxes and to assist with the forms are held each Winter Semester.
-Attending one of these will suffice in completing the forms.
-For preparing the tax forms, students should bring the 1042-S form received from the Personnel Office, and any W-2 forms received from anywhere you have worked.
+For preparing the tax forms, students should have any 1042-S form received from the Payroll Office, and any W-2 forms received from anywhere you have worked.
 Additionally, the Bates financial aid support letter will be needed, if applicable.

 Everyone living in the U.S., including F-1 and J-1 students, must file income tax forms whether they earn money in the U.S. or not.